-Initially no lubrication was specified; however upon assembly, the sliding friction of the pins through the bushings was assessed to be high.
+Initially no lubrication was specified; however, upon assembly, the sliding friction of the pins through the bushings was assessed to be too high.
 A wet lubricant was not used because low viscosity at the -120°C operational temperature could hinder latch release.

-Dicronite dry lubrication met the required temperature ranges, with a design temperature range of -188°C to +538°C, and was selected for lubrication of all sliding and rotating surfaces.
-A key additional consideration was that Dicronite dry lubrication, at maximum 0.5micron thickness, would not affect the mechanical tolerances.
+DICRONITE® dry lubrication met the required temperature ranges, with a functional temperature range of -188°C to +538°C, and was selected for lubrication of all sliding and rotating surfaces.
+Another key consideration was that DICRONITE®, at maximum 0.5 micron thickness, would not affect the mechanical tolerances.

-Dicronite Dry Lubrication also played a role in mass reduction.
-The radiused ball ends of the pins, while saving significant weight over a spherical bearings, resulted in very high contact stresses.
-The lubricating properties of Dicronite dry lubrication (coefficient of friction of 0.030) were used to relieve this stress and provide lubrication over the life the part.
+DICRONITE® also played a role in mass reduction.
+The radiused ball ends of the pins, while saving significant weight over spherical bearings, resulted in very high contact stresses.
+The lubricating properties of DICRONITE® were used to relieve this stress and provide lubrication over the life the part.